Skip to Content

 Love Bridge at dusk in Bruges

-Once you finish your cruise, which only lasts about 30 minutes, wandering along the canal and stopping at Lovers Bridge for photos is a great addition to any Bruges day trip itinerary.
+Once you finish your cruise, which only lasts about 30 minutes, wandering along the canals and stopping at Lovers Bridge for photos is a great addition to any Bruges day trip itinerary.

 This beautiful bridge may look medieval but is really from the 19th century.
 Legend has it that if you walk across the bridge and kiss your loved one, it will become eternal love.
 So as a couples travel blog, we had to give it a try!
 We totally recommend this for lovers and those visiting Bruges on their honeymoon!